 Operators providing spread betting are subject to Spread Betting Duty.
 The duty is levied at a rate of 3% on financial bets and 10% on sports bets, reflecting the higher risk associated with this type of gambling.

 Another important aspect of UK gambling taxation is the Machine Games Duty (MGD), which applies to fixed-odd betting machines, such as those found in betting shops, arcades, and casinos.
-The MGD is charged at different rates depending on the type and payout ratio of the machine, with the standard rate currently set at 20%.
+The authorities charge MGD at varying rates based on the type and payout ratio of a machine.
+The current standard rate stands at 20%.

 Gambling operators’ tax obligations extend beyond these specific duties.
 They must also pay Corporation Tax on their profits, currently 25%, alongside any other applicable taxes, such as Value-Added Tax (VAT) on non-gambling-related goods and services.